PriestYKing/coilinc/README.md

 ## Publishing

+- Create a branch and raise PR to merge
-- Push to GitHub: `git push origin main`
+- Push to GitHub: `git push origin your_branch`
 - For installers/releases, upload files from `/src/target/` as GitHub Releases.

 ---